-Mike was in his late forties, overweight but immaculately dressed.
+Mike was in his late forties, overweight, but immaculately dressed.
 His black hair was slicked back; he wore grey slacks and a navy blazer over a pale blue shirt and yellow tie.
-His brand new Mercedes SLK was parked outside.
+His brand-new Mercedes SLK was parked outside.

 The group of ‘Businessmen’ took up most of one corner of the pub.
 The greetings were all loud and exaggerated.
 Mobile phones rang incessantly, constantly interfering with the picture on the televisions.
 The regulars were clearly annoyed but said nothing.
 After about ten minutes the younger crowd arrived, Davison’s gang.

 As quickly as the crowd had arrived, it dispersed.
 Mike Teale was the first to leave.
 None of them knew me but must have heard about me from Ingham.
 A fleet of Mercedes, Porsches and BMW’s screeched away from the seafront pub.
 The only group remaining now, along with the regulars, was Davison’s gang.
-They tried to look moody and aggressive but failed to impress the fishermen and lifeboat men that frequented the pub.
+They tried to look moody and aggressive, but failed to impress the fishermen and lifeboat men that frequented the pub.
 I laughed to myself and wondered if they still called themselves the ‘St Pat’s casuals.’
 I drained my pint glass, and still thirsty, headed back to the bar.

-“I can’t stand up for falling down…” he sung along with the music then realised the irony of the words.
+“I can’t stand up for falling down…” he sang along with the music then realised the irony of the words.
 “Did you hear that pet, I can’t stand up for falling down?”
 He then stumbled onto the floor in a fit of hysterics, taking the contents of the table with him.
 “Do you get it?
 I can’t stand…”

 “Yes, I get it.
 Now are you going to be quiet?
 The neighbours are complaining.”